If you’re thinking about bantu knots as your next ‘do, check out some of our favorite styles for inspiration.

 This style is perfect for anyone who wants a simple, elegant look that perfectly showcases their amazing curls.
 For this look, all you’ll need is a sturdy elastic, a medium hold pomade, and a brush.

-Begin by deciding if you’d like to part your hair down the middle, side, or not part at all.
+Begin by deciding if you’d like to part your hair down the middle, side, or not part it at all.
 Apply the medium hold pomade to your edges and brush the pomade through until they lie completely flat.
 To complete your style, gather all of your hair at the nape of your neck and secure it with an elastic.

 This simple style takes just minutes to master.
 To pull off this look, all you need is a medium hold styling pomade, a brush, a hair pick, and an elastic.
 Using the hair pick, comb your hair at the roots to create volume all over your head.